dannybloe/dzVents/README.md

 	* the actual [device](#device-object-api) that was defined in the **on** part and caused the script to be called. **Note: of course, if the script was triggered by a timer event, this parameter is *nil*!
 You may have to test this in your code if your script is triggered by timer events AND device events**
 	* information about what triggered the script.
 This is a small table with two keys:
 		* **triggerInfo.type**: (either domoticz.EVENT_TYPE_TIMER  or domoticz.EVENT_TYPE_DEVICE): was the script executed due to a timer event or a device-change event.
 		* **triggerInfo.trigger**: which timer rule triggered the script in case the script was called due to a timer event.
-See below for the possible timer trigger options.
+See [below](#timer-trigger-options) for the possible timer trigger options.
 Note that dzVents lists the first timer definition that matches the current time so if there are more timer triggers that could have been triggering the script, dzVents only picks the first for this trigger property.
 * **data = { .. }**: A Lua table defining variables that will be persisted between script runs.
 These variables can get a value in your execute function (e.g. `domoticz.data.previousTemperature = device.temperature`) and the next time the script is executed this value is again available in your code (e.g. `if (domoticz.data.previousTemperature < 20) then ...`.
-For more info see ...
+For more info see the section [persistent data](#persistent-data).

 ## *timer* trigger options
 There are several options for time triggers.
 It is important to know that Domoticz timer events are only trigger once every minute.
 So that is the smallest interval for you timer scripts.
 However, dzVents gives you a great many options to have full control over when and how often your timer scripts are called (all times are in 24hr format!).
 You can create full schedules (sorry about the weird bracket syntax, that's just Lua):